bit-bots/TORSO_21_dataset/README.md

 ```

 ### YOLO Labelform
-If you want to train a YOLO, you can use the script provided in [this repository](https://github.com/bit-bots/AutoImageLabeler#create-labels-for-training)
+If you want to train a YOLO, you can use the script provided in [this repository](https://github.com/bit-bots/AutoImageLabeler#create-labels-for-training) to generate the labels.

 ## Structure